lopezdsr/sql-query/sql-query.md

 ## Endpoints

-Your Cloud Object Storage instance will have one of the endpoints shown in the following tables.
+Your Cloud {{site.data.keyword.cos_short}} instance will have one of the endpoints shown in the following tables.
 To save space, you can use the alias shown instead of the full endpoint name.

 Internal Cross-Regional Endpoint Name | Alias